Smart people will disagree – often and with gusto.

 Now, I’m not on an island here.
 Other productivity gurus preach consolidation of email as well.

 Why?
 Because managing multiple email addresses is incredibly hard!
-Diving a stack of paper into two or more piles doesn’t decrease the amount of paper, it just gives you more piles to sort through.
+Dividing a stack of paper into two or more piles doesn’t decrease the amount of paper, it just gives you more piles to sort through.

 Here are three multi-address scenarios I’ve regularly seen with clients and the advice I’ve given.